appdevdesigns/opsportal_docs/develop/develop_process_views.md

 You can read why [here](develop_process_views_why.md).

+### The Goal of our approach

+1. have a common reference document between our UI Designer and our UI Programmers: `mockup.html`
+2. reduce the effort in incorporating changes in the UI design into our MVC architecture.

-### So here is an example of how we would do work with Views:
+### So here is an example of how we would do work with Controllers & Views:
 For this example, lets suppose we are building a simple application with a list on the left, and a detail section on the right:
 ![View Example](images/develop_view_example.png "Overview")